chyyuu/example-coroutine-and-thread/README.md

 The main idea is that Reading these two books will give most people a pretty deep understanding of async code and how Futures work once finished and thereby bride a gap between the documentation that is certainly going to come from the Rust docs team and in libraries like `Tokio` and use an example driven approach to learning the basics pretty much from the ground up.
 I will not be focusing too much on how exactly `tokio`, `romio` or `mio` works since they are good implementations that carry a large amount of complexity in themselves.
-This will be a bad implementation (as far as production quality goes), but a working example focusing on code that is simple to understand and on what's happening under the hood.

 The threading implementation used in the first book will probably be changed slightly to serve as an `exeutor` and instead of just spawning
 `fn()` or `trait objects` we spawn futures.